gugahoi/kt/README.md

 `kt` is simply a combination of the following tools with folder conventions:

-* [shake](http://shakebuild.com/) to provide a programmatic dependency build tool specific to our conventions and domain.
-This is a library in Haskell so gives full programming language power, with strong type safety.
 * [gomplate](https://gomplate.hairyhenderson.ca/) to provide templating of Kubernetes manifests to allow for different environments and complex setup
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to due the actual deployment of the compiled template manifests.

-By using pre made tools such as gomplate and Shake we get alot of useful extras already built in, such as extra functions for templating and a great dependency build tool that supports parallelisation and command line flags with zero effort or maintenance.
+By using pre made tools such as gomplate we get alot of useful extras already built in, such as extra functions for templating and a great dependency build tool that supports parallelisation and command line flags with zero effort or maintenance.

 This is sticking with the principle of not reinventing the wheel and rewriting a specific tool from scratch that would require more effort, testing and maintenance.
 Were `kt` to be useful and we found that we were fighting the above tools, or having to bend over backwards too much to have it work with them, this is when we would consider writing a tool from scratch.